 Oxford English Dictionary - The Oxford English Dictionary is the accepted authority on the evolution of the English language since 1150.
 OED is an historical dictionary, and its entry structure is very different from that of a dictionary of current English.
 In dictionaries of current English, in which only present day definitions are covered, the most common meanings are described first.
 For each word in the OED, both online and in print, the various groupings of meanings are dealt with in chronological order according to the quotation evidence.
 Thus, it traces the usage of words through quotations from a wide range international English language sources, from classic literature and specialist periodicals to film scripts and cookery books.
 Search tip: When you have the entry for a word, at the top of the page there are buttons for pronunciation, spellings, etymology, quotations and date charts.

 PACER provides access to case and docket information for Federal Appellate, District and Bankruptcy courts.
 Password protected.

-Full-text tax and accounting materials.
-Includes the complete federal tax code, regulations, committee reports, and rulings.
-Also contains the Federal Tax Coordinator, U.S. Tax Reporter, Federal Tax Handbook, a news/current awareness section, as well as state tax cases, rulings, and legislation.
+RIA Checkpoint: Full text tax and accounting materials, and includes the complete federal tax code, regulations, committee reports, and rulings.
+Also contains the Federal Tax Coordinator, U.S. Tax Reporter, Federal Tax Handbook, a news/current awareness sections, as well as state tax cases, rulings, and legislation.